app-generator/intro/README.md

 # [AppSeed](https://appseed.us/?ref=gh)

-> Deliver your projects faster
+> Deliver your projects faster - A platform built for developers.

 ---